parthiv-n/valyutest/README.md

 ## 💡 Example Queries

-Try these powerful queries to see what Bio can do:
+Try these powerful queries to see what Patent Explorer can do:

+- "Show me key patents related to solid-state battery manufacturing"
+- "Find patents by Tesla in autonomous driving technology"
+- "Analyze patent trends in CRISPR technology over the past 10 years"
-- "What are the latest clinical trials for CAR-T therapy in melanoma?"
+- "What are the top assignees for quantum computing patents?"
-- "Find recent PubMed papers on CRISPR gene editing safety"
-- "Calculate the half-life of warfarin based on these concentrations"
-- "Search for drug interactions between metformin and lisinopril"
-- "Analyze Phase 3 clinical trial data for immunotherapy drugs"
+- "Show me patents related to AI chip architecture"
-- "Create a chart comparing efficacy rates of different COVID-19 vaccines"
+- "Create a chart showing patent filing trends for electric vehicle batteries"
+- "What are recent innovations in brain implantable devices?"
+- "Compare different approaches to neural signal processing in patents"

+**What to Expect:**
+- **Analytical Reports** - Not raw data dumps, but strategic insights and analysis
+- **Grouped by Themes** - Patents organized by innovation approach
+- **Comparative Analysis** - How different approaches compare
+- **Strategic Insights** - Market trends, gaps, and opportunities

 **With Local Models (Ollama/LM Studio):**
 - Run unlimited queries without API costs
-- Keep all your medical research completely private
+- Keep all your patent research completely private
-- Perfect for sensitive patient data analysis
+- Perfect for sensitive competitive intelligence
 - Choose your preferred interface: terminal (Ollama) or GUI (LM Studio)

 ## 🏗️ Architecture

 - **Frontend**: Next.js 15 with App Router, Tailwind CSS, shadcn/ui
-- **AI**: OpenAI GPT-5 with function calling + Ollama/LM Studio for local models
+- **AI**: Vercel AI SDK with Vercel AI Gateway (required) + OpenAI GPT-5 + Ollama/LM Studio for local models
-- **Data**: Valyu API for comprehensive biomedical data
+- **Data**: Valyu API for USPTO patent data (real patent numbers, no hallucinations)
 - **Code Execution**: Daytona sandboxes for secure Python execution
 - **Visualizations**: Recharts for interactive charts
 - **Real-time**: Streaming responses with Vercel AI SDK
 - **Local Models**: Ollama and LM Studio integration for private, unlimited queries
+- **Analytics**: Analytical report generation with strategic insights and synthesis

 ## 🔒 Security

 - Secure API key management
 - Sandboxed code execution via Daytona
-- No storage of sensitive medical data
+- No storage of sensitive patent data
 - HTTPS encryption for all API calls
-- HIPAA-compliant architecture (when self-hosted)
+- Privacy-focused architecture (when self-hosted)

 ## 📝 License